Saturday, December 9, 2023

 I'll admit that I haven't gotten around to playing the mainline Bayonetta games yet.
 They look cool, and I quite like character action games, but I just never got the chance to play them.
 However, with Bayonetta Origins, I just couldn't resist.
 It looked so unique, and it was getting quite a lot of surprise praise by Bayonetta fans.
 After checking out the demo and really enjoying it, I went ahead and bought the full game, and folks, we got a real sleeper hit on our hands with this one.
 Bayonetta Origins shows Platinum Games stepping outside their hack-and-slash comfort zone a bit with a game that feels like it harkens back to their work on Okami as Clover Studio.
 It has that experimental PS2 game energy to it, boasting a stunningly original painterly visual style and an unconventional twin-stick control scheme that feels like it's ripped straight out of Ape Escape.

 At its core, Bayonetta Origins is a low-key adventure game where you explore a labyrinthe forest as Cereza (young Bayonetta) and her new familiar Cheshire at the same time.
 You'll often find yourself having to control both characters in tandem, and pretty much all of their combined abilities are used both for the enjoyable puzzles and fun combat.
 The main campaign is filled with surreal environments, fun setpieces, and thrilling boss fights that let Platinum flex their action chops, but the world is also just chock-full of side content such as a ton of hidden collectibles to find, contained challenges to do, upgrades to get, and costumes to unlock.
 There's even a hidden postgame campaign just to sweeten the deal.
 And even beyond the gameplay, Origins's presentation is immaculate.
 I'm aware fans of the series are a bit burned by the third game's narrative, but I gotta say, the story in Origins is actually really good.
 It's a simple but effective coming of age tale with a strong character arc for Cereza and enjoyable banter between the main cast.
-The framing of the entire game as a picture book also imbues Origins with so much soul, from the charming narration to the stunning watercolor visuals.
+The framing of the entire game as a picture book also imbues Origins with so much soul, from the charming narration to the stunning watercolor visuals to the gorgeous orchestral score.
+That final vocal track hit me on a level only something like Ico's credits theme could manage.

 In a similar fashion to fellow sleeper hit Hi-Fi Rush, Bayonetta Origins shows a dev team taking a risk, going out of their comfort zone, and making something experimental and unique.
 Origins didn't sell especially well, of course, it's a niche game within an already niche series, but it's those weird, niche titles that are what really stick with me a lot of the time.
 It's the same reason why I love games like Gurumin, and Klonoa, and Parasite Eve.
 Bayonetta Origins looks and plays unlike any other game out there, and it's a top-notch adventure game to boot.
 I can't think of a better game to call my favorite new release of 2023.
 However...